Mr. Paul F. Grant

 Welcome to Madison Prep!
 I am very glad you have decided to attend our school.

 My name is Paul F. Grant and I have been teaching for 26 years.
-For the last 20 years I have been teaching at James Madison Preparatory School.
+For the last 21 years I have been teaching at James Madison Preparatory School.
 I am the Director of Faculty & Instruction.
-I teach Ancient Western World History in the middle school, Modern Western World History with the freshmen and, new this year, Social Studies with the sixth grade.
+I teach Ancient Western World History in the middle school, Modern Western World History with the freshmen and Social Studies with the sixth grade.
 I graduated from Arizona State University (Magna Cum Laude) with a degree in Elementary Education, with an emphasis on history.
 Prior to going into teaching I worked at Target for 12 years, mainly in the electronics department.
 My last seven years with Target were spent at the Baseline & McClintock store.

 As an educator I have certain core beliefs about how students learn.
 They learn best actively not passively.
 They learn best when they use information they already know to learn new information.
 They benefit when the information they learn is relevant and interesting.
 They learn best when they make the most of technology.